 Sadananda Das: This is a very interesting question which I should ask you.
-Why should one learn Spoken Sanskrit, you mean?
+Why should one learn Spoken Sanskrit?

 dhyāna: I am here for two weeks now and I just made the experience that I got deeper into the language.
 I made fast progress also to do translations.
-I’m getting familiar with the language. – You told me also in another conversation, that people feel a kind of help, when they turn back after the Summer School, they feel a benefit, but which kind of benefit did they tell you, even if they won’t communicate any more in Sanskrit?
+I’m getting familiar with the language. – You told me also in another conversation, that people feel a great help, when they go back after the Summer School, they feel a benefit, but which kind of benefit did they tell you, even if they won’t communicate any more in Sanskrit?

-Sadananda Das: Sanskrit is an ancient language and it is not spoken in every day life these days and that creates a great difficulty.
-When a language is spoken, then one can learn it quickly, like any other language.
-But now, People feel that it is an ancient language, it is a difficult language, one cannot speak in this language and somebody even goes to extend and says, that it is a dead language.
-To make it clear, it is not a dead language, for me it is a living language, like me for many people in India and also for many scholars outside India, in Europe, America.
-It is as living as any other language.
-The thing is, since it ceased to be a spoken language in the course of time, now we don’t know the vocabulary for our daily life in Sanskrit.
-Therefore this is an attempt to converse the students of Sanskrit, of Indology, of religious science, of linguistics, those who want to study and to use this language.
+Sadananda Das: Sanskrit is an ancient language and it is not spoken in everyday life these days.
+That creates a great difficulty.
+When a language is spoken, one can learn it quickly, like any other language.
+But, People feel that it is an ancient language, it is a difficult language, one cannot speak in this language and some even says that it is a dead language.
+To make it clear, it is not a dead language.
+For me it is a dynamic living language.
+Like me for many people in India and also for many scholars outside India it is the same.
+It is as living as any other living language of the world.
+The thing is, since it ceased to be a spoken language in the course of time, now we don’t know the vocabulary in Sanskrit for our day-to-day conversation.
+Therefore, people think to converse in Sanskrit is difficult.
+This is an attempt to teach and train the students of Sanskrit, Indology, religious science, linguistics, and those who are interested in this ancient language, in conversational Sanskrit.

-When I am teaching this spoken aspect of the language, then we have certain approaches, easy methods, that can help the student to learn the spoken Sanskrit.
-What does it teach?
-It removes you the fear, that I can’t speak this language.
-It makes you confident in the language.
-It makes you welcome the difficulties of use of the grammar, that you have learned in the classrooms.
-Usually, people learn the grammar only to translate passages or stories or to write their exams.
-But we put the grammar into practise, so that you become confident to use this grammar points in your day-to-day conversation.
-Weather you speak it or not in your day-to-day life, but these are the benefits, a student gets after joining the Summer School in Spoken Sanskrit.
+When I am teaching the spoken aspect of this language, I have certain simple approaches, easy methods that can help the students to learn the spoken aspect of Sanskrit.
+It removes fear from the mind of the students, “that I can’t speak this language”.
+It makes them confident in the language.
+It makes them feel comfortable in using the grammar that they have learned in the classrooms before.
+Usually, they learn the grammar to translate passages or stories or to write their exams.
+But we put grammar into practice, so that they become confident to use grammar points in their day-to-day conversation.
+Whether they speak it in their day-to-day life or not, but these are the benefits, they get after joining the Summer School.

-dhyāna: In the preface of your subhāṣita book you talk about the moral education, that nowadays often has been lost.
+dhyāna: In the preface of your subhāṣita book you talk about the moral education, that now-a-days has been lost.
 How do you think, that Spoken Sanskrit can contribute to the moral education?
-Did you made some experiences when you have taught young students in India?
+Did you make some experiences when you have taught young students in India?

 dhyāna: And this idea of education, is it more for children, like to say, we should teach Sanskrit in every Indian school?